 Analysis / Bias

 In review, RationalWiki is a wiki site that is open source and editable by anyone.
 RationalWiki is different from Wikipedia in that they openly use loaded language to describe conservatives and those who promote conspiracies and pseudoscience.
 In general, RationalWiki does not attempt to hide their bias as they routinely poke fun at conservatives.
 This has led to them being labeled leftists.
-Perhaps RationalWiki leans left, but in the end they are a pro-Science source.
+Perhaps RationalWiki leans left, but in the end, they are a pro-Science source.
 In general, all information is sourced to credible sources of evidence, much like Wikipedia.

 A factual search reveals they have not failed a fact check.

-Overall, we rate RationalWiki Left-Center biased based on use of loaded language against conservatives and High for factual reporting due to pro-science reporting coupled with proper sourcing and a clean fact check record.
+Overall, we rate RationalWiki Left-Center biased based on the use of loaded language against conservatives and High for factual reporting due to pro-science reporting coupled with proper sourcing and a clean fact check record.
 (D. Van Zandt 8/19/2016) Updated (5/29/2019)